What is the pupil premium?

 Is there an issue with eligible pupils not applying for FSM?

 There is an issue with parents not claiming Free School Meals and therefore the Pupil Premium entitlement is not available.
-It is very important that parents let us know if they are in receipt of any of the following types of benefits, as we will not be automatically informed by the local government: Income Support (IS); Income Based Jobseekers Allowance; An income-related employment and support allowance; Support under part IV of the Immigration and Asylum Act 1999; Child Tax Credit (provided not entitled to Working Tax Credit) and have an annual income not exceeding £16,190 or Guarantee element of State Pension Credit.
+It is very important that parents let us know if they are in receipt of any of the following types of benefits, as we will not be automatically informed by the local government: Income Support, Income Based Job Seekers Allowance (JSA – IB), Guarantee Pension Credit, Income Related Employment and Support Allowance (ESA Income Related), Child Tax Credit – but not Working Tax Credit – and your income for Tax Credit purposes must be less than £16,190.00 (details are shown on your Tax Credit award notice), Working Tax Credit Run-on, Support under Part VI of the Immigration and Asylum Act 1999, Universal Credit and your net earned family income is less than £7,400.

 Since September 2014, all pupils in Reception, Year 1 and Year 2 are eligible for Free School Meals, however, it is still vital that parents inform us about their eligibility for these benefits, as it means the school will receive additional funding to support their children.